4 Common Applications of ADA Handrail

 Important Note: This will show what you can do but does not review all the ADA code requirements.
 There is an ADA guide to help you better understand the code and how it will apply to your situation.

 Let's take a look at what you can do.

 Concrete Steps ADA Handrail

 A common application for ADA handrail is on concrete steps.
 Many businesses have concrete staircases that lead up to their store front.
 In the example above, the staircase accompanies a concrete path near a local lake.

 You can see how we're able to extend the railing and additional 12 inches beyond the top stair, per ADA Chapter 5 Section 505.10.2.
 We've done the same at the bottom of the stairs for this customer, which exceeds the requirements for ADA railing at the bottom of the stairs.

 Walkway ADA Handrail

 Notice when the railing changes direction, that there is a smooth connection.
 This allows the person using the railing to keep their hand on the handrail for the entirety of the railing.
-This connection is made possible using the Variable Angle fitting.

 Wall Mounted ADA Handrail